 In the original, R-rated draft of the script, Olive calls the other girl a c***.
 This was censored and replaced by the most similar four-letter word they could find, so it would be easy for Olive to spell it with her peas later on in the movie.

-If it weren't for Olive's confession to Mr. Griffith, he never would have known that his wife had an incurable STI, which she could have easily passed on to him.
+If it weren't for Olive's confession to Mr. Griffith, he never would have known that his wife had a painful STI, which she could have easily passed on to him.
 Here's hoping that Olive warned him about this in time.

 Brandon was being bullied for being gay, to such an extent that he had to pretend to have sex with Olive, and eventually leave town to stop the bullying.
 We only ever see him with a bloody nose, but that amount of caution implies that he's been through a hell of a lot worse.